Deferred Revenue Journal Entry: A Step-by-Step Guide

 For example, if a client pays for a full year of your software service in January, you receive all the cash at once.
 However, you have to provide that service for the next 12 months.
 That upfront payment is deferred revenue.
 Each month, as you deliver the service, you can recognize one-twelfth of that payment as earned revenue.
 Properly managing this is crucial for a clear picture of your company’s financial health and for staying compliant with accounting standards.

-What Qualifies as Deferred Revenue
+What Counts as Deferred Revenue?

 Deferred revenue is any payment you receive before you’ve fully earned it.
 It’s essentially a liability because it represents an obligation to your customer.
 If you couldn't deliver the promised product or service, you'd likely have to refund the money.